secretstartups/handbook/finance/procurement/coupa-faq/index.html.md

 ### How long does it take to register for the CSP?

 - The registration process takes less than 5 minutes upon receiving the invitation email.
-Suppliers can expect to receive an invitation email from GitLab on May 28th 2021.
+Suppliers can expect to receive an invitation email from GitLab starting May 28th 2021.

 ### Do suppliers need additional software to use the CSP?